gigalixir/gigalixir-cli/docs/source/main.rst

 Install the Command-Line Interface
 ----------------------------------

 Next install, the command-line interface.
-Gigalixir currently does not have a web interface.
-We want the command-line to be a first-class citizen so that you can build scripts and tools easily.
+Gigalixir has a web interface at https://gigalixir.com/#/dashboard, but you will still need the CLI to do anything other than signup, deploy, and scale.

 .. code-block:: bash